ClementNerma/Rave/docs/books/hybrid.md

 Well, the object `ptr` targets is not defined as constant, even if the reference we assign to the pointer is.
 So, if we get a reference to this object, we can modify its value.
 This is why having a constant pointer does not mean having a constant referred or preventing any modification on it.
 Be aware of this!

-Conventionally, even if you only want to modify an object's property and not assign something new to the object itself, you should ask for a mutable pointer, to clearly indicate you will modify the object.
+Conventionally, even if you only want to modify an object's field and not assign something new to the object itself, you should ask for a mutable pointer, to clearly indicate you will modify the object.

 ### Nullable pointers